musfir5/sql-data-warehouse-project/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

 ### 🌟 About Me
 Hi there!
 I'm Mohammed Musfir.
-I'm an IT professional and passionate Sql Developer.
+I'm an IT professional and passionate oracle PL/SQL Developer.